ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ## Syntax

-Syntactically, a JSONPath consists of either a root selector (`$`), which selects the root node of a JSON value, or a current item selector (`@`), which selects a child node of a JSON value, followed by a possibly empty sequence of *selectors*.
+Syntactically, a JSON Path consists of a start selector, which may either be the root selector $ or the current item selector @, followed by a possibly empty sequence of *selectors*.

 ~~~~ abnf
 json-path = start-selector *selector